 I presented them with one of the few remaining copies of the Lady Bird Johnson Grove Nature Trail Guide which I illustrated that summer.

-Here's my journal entry written at the Lady Bird Johnson Grove on 14 July 1974.
+Here's my journal entry written at the Lady Bird Johnson Grove.
 Followed by my journal drawings from this grove.

 Silence.
 The fog has inundated these ridgetop redwoods- drifting silently through the green-crowned spires.
 Listen!
 No sound but the softly mewing winter wrens punctuated by a raven’s harsh croak.
 Now even the wrens are silent.
 Ahh! there’s the wind being parted by the many fingered spires high above.
 The rhododendron leaves are shimmering- the ferns gently rocking with the same breath.
 No hurry here- the seasons come and go.
 The redwoods remain.